mysociety/fixmystreet/customising/css.md

 ## Next steps...

+If you want to customise the logo, [we have a tutorial for that](..logo/).

 Now you have your own cobrand, adding your own HTML <a href="{{ site.baseurl }}glossary/#template" class="glossary__link">templates</a> is straightforward.